psukalka/psukalka.github.io/content/tech/iron-beneath-the-rust.md

 - Rust type language: Then comes rust which automatically clears a variable once it goes out of scope.
 This is done at compile time.
 When you compile code, compiler adds `drop` statement as per rule at appropriate places.
 So, you don't incur unpredictability of Garbage collector or the bugs in freeing memory like C/C++.
 Great.

 The concept seems interesting.
 But how does Rust achieve this ?
 Rust has the concept of `Ownership`.
 A value can be `owned` by only single owner at a time.
 This is the foundation of Rust.
-The Iron below the Rust.
+The Iron beneath the Rust.
 Let's dive into it.

 When we allocate some value to a variable in rust, it creates an owner.
 ```